GoldMage33/CAPCF/README.md

 - `cross_domain_integration_layer/`: Rust service for integration.
 - `shared/`: Common schemas and interfaces.

+## Documentation

+- [SPECIFICATION.md](SPECIFICATION.md): Detailed mechanisms and formal specification for each layer.

 ## Building and Running

 Each layer is a separate service.
 Refer to each layer's README for build instructions.